Mergifyio/mergify/doc/source/actions.rst

 maintained for a while by cherry-picking patches from the development branch.

-This process is called *backporting* as it implies that bug fixes merged into the development branch are ported back to the stable branch.
+This process is called *backporting* as it implies that bug fixes merged into the development branch are ported back to the stable branch(es).
 The stable branch can then be used to release a new minor version of the software, fixing some of its bugs.

 As this process of backporting patches can be tedious, Mergify automates this mechanism to save developers' time and ease their duty.